 This conversion is a simple spanner job, and all of the metering unit settings are unchanged.
 It all fits using existing mountings in the throttle bodies so it is completely reversible.
+Note – if bearings are installed, throttle bodies have to be counterbored and would require bushes fitting to revert to standard setup.
 To see a video of the system working click here.

 *£150 trade in for your old throttle bodies if they are suitable for reconditioning.